Skip to main content

 Within each category, user defines sign types to represent actual sign designs.
 A sign type specifies:

-Dimensions – width × height × depth in millimetres (always in mm, irrespectively of the units used in the model).
+• Dimensions – width × height × depth in millimetres (always in mm, regardless of the units used in the model).

-Any changes made to property of a Sign Type automatically propagate to all signs of that type.
+Any changes made to the properties of a Sign Type automatically propagate to all signs of that type.

 Signs